bbauska/Coursera-React/README.md

 >
 >       id: 1,
 >
->       name: \'Dhanasekaran Witherspoon\',
+>       name: 'Dhanasekaran Witherspoon',
 >
->       image: \'/assets/images/alberto.png\',
+>       image: '/assets/images/alberto.png',
 >
->       designation: \'Chief Food Officer\',
+>       designation: 'Chief Food Officer',
 >
->       abbr: \'CFO\',
+>       abbr: 'CFO',
 >
 >         featured: false,
 >
->       description: \'Our CFO, Danny, as he is affectionately referred to by his colleagues, comes from a long established family tradition in farming and produce.
+>       description: 'Our CFO, Danny, as he is affectionately referred to by his colleagues, comes from a long established family tradition in farming and produce.
 His experiences growing up on a farm in the Australian outback gave him great appreciation for varieties of food sources.
-As he puts it in his own words, Everything that runs, wins, and everything that stays, pays!\'
+As he puts it in his own words, Everything that runs, wins, and everything that stays, pays!'
 >
 >     },
 >